-Dependability - Software that executes predictably and operates correctly under a variety of conditions, including when under attack or running on a malicious host vulnerabilities or no vulnerabilities or weaknesses that could sabotage the software's dependability.
+Dependability - Software that executes predictably and operates correctly under a variety of conditions, including when under attack or running on a malicious host

+Trustworthiness - Software that contains a minimum number ofv vulnerabilities or no vulnerabilities or weaknesses that could sabotage the software's dependability.
 It must also be resistant to malicious logic.

-Trustworthiness - Software that contains a minimum number of v attacks and has the ability to recover as quickly as possible with as little harm as possible confidentiality, integrity, availability, authentication, authorization, auditing, and accountability.
+Survivability (Resilience) - Software that is resistant to or tolerant ofv attacks and has the ability to recover as quickly as possible with as little harm as possible

+Seven complementary principles that support information assurance are confidentiality, integrity, availability, authentication, authorization, auditing, and accountability.
 These concepts are summarized in the following sections.